SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

     //  Define zip file dependencies that are unpacked into the project root folder.
     //  You can define more than one zip file to unpack.
     //  `bootstrapInclude` and `bootstrapExclude` define what is unpacked.
+    //  "de.hybris.platform:hybris-commerce-suite:${hybris.version}@zip" is added as default dependency
+    //  when the plugin is not in CCV2 mode.
-    //  "de.hybris.platform:hybris-commerce-suite:${hybris.version}@zip" is added as default dependency when the plugin is not in CCV2 mode. hybrisPlatform "de.hybris.platform:hybris-commerce-suite:${hybris.version.get()}@zip"
+    //  "de.hybris.platform:hybris-commerce-integrations:${hybris.intExtPackVersion}@zip" is added as default dependency
+    //  when the plugin is not in CCV2 mode, if intExtPackVersion is defined. hybrisPlatform "de.hybris.platform:hybris-commerce-suite:${hybris.version.get()}@zip"
-    hybrisPlatform "de.hybris.platform:hybris-commerce-integrations:2211.3@zip"
+    hybrisPlatform "de.hybris.platform:hybris-commerce-integrations:${hybris.intExtPackVersion.get()}@zip"

     //JDBC Drivers.
     //  Automatically downloaded and configured during bootstrap, if a dependency is configured.